arianne/stendhal/doc/mkdocs/lua/intro.md

 ### Create New Zone

-It is recommended to create new zones in the XML configurations in [data/conf/zones](https://github.com/arianne/stendhal/blob/master/data/conf/zones).
+For creating a permanent zone it is recommended to use the XML configurations in [data/conf/zones](https://github.com/arianne/stendhal/blob/master/data/conf/zones).

 Currently creating new zones via Lua is not supported.